EIS Flare Study Options

 ACRONYM: PRY_slot_contextLITE (study ID=354)

-designed to detect oscillations and waves in coronal loops of T =1-10 MK.
+oscillations and waves in coronal loops of T = 1-10 MK.

 #Study A: Context study